The Nose Must Travel: A Research Trip in Puglia

 You might be strolling down a narrow olive grove lane—farmers careening past in their sprightly Ape trucks—when the light whiff of burning branches, a byproduct of the olive harvest, hints to the cyclical comforts of this enduring region where slow food concepts aren’t so much a response to fashion, but a way of life.

 I return to Puglia frequently, and often in the fall, when the scents are evocative of terra firma and its trusty bounty.
-All through the countryside olive farmers have laid down their green nets to catch the falling black gold; harvesters with ladders lean against the trees as they rack the branches; piles of branches burn at the side of fields; grapes have just been pressed and their mosto leaks from the local cantinas.
+All through the countryside, olive farmers have laid down their green nets to catch the falling black gold; harvesters with ladders lean against the trees as they rack the branches; piles of branches burn at the side of fields; grapes have just been pressed and their mosto leaks from the local cantinas.

 As a sommelier and general food-lover, I can’t help but be drawn to the power of the olfactory organ; the co-mingling of pleasure and memory.

-This research trip emphasized that fascination and appreciation—focusing on food, memorable dining spots and people with passion for their produce.
+This research trip emphasized that fascination and appreciation—focusing on food, memorable dining spots and people with a passion for their produce.

 A long-time B&R friend, Alex, who we started collaborating with in the early aughts—originally as a local guide—has grown his estate to include a gorgeous home in the countryside, a fresh and off-the-earth restaurant, and a series of refurbished white-washed trulli that he rents out.
 His ‘back-40’ (the actual acreage is likely much more) is where he grows all the produce for his restaurant, rotating the crops frequently and hand-harvesting everything.

 The term “grown out-back” is ubiquitous in Puglia.
 Equally prevalent is “caught out front.”
-While this aligns Puglia well within the slow-food movement and kilometer-zero diet, the region is simply functioning with the best-practice methods and eating habits that have defined it for centuries.
+While this aligns Puglia well within the slow-food movement and kilometre-zero diet, the region is simply functioning with the best-practice methods and eating habits that have defined it for centuries.
 Here, it’s a way of life, not a trend.

 Cooking dinner is a practical evaluation of options—you go out and pick what is seasonally available!
 You aren’t going to pull out fresh tomatoes in November, it just doesn’t happen as greenhouses are not in mainstream use.